Readit News logoReadit News

 edferda commented on Why young parents should focus on building trust with their kids desunit.com/blog/marshmal... · Posted by u/desunit

-aucisson_masque · 6 months ago
+aucisson_masque · a year ago

 A dog isn't a kid obviously, the dog you leave him outside of the home once you're done and it requires maybe 30 minutes of attention a day. a kid, it's constant attention.